ITFGatwick/GuildedRoseChallenge/README.md

 The main focus of your attention should be on the Shop.cs and the `UpdateQuality()` method.

 Once you have refactored the code you can add this new feature if you like
-- "Conjured" items degrade in Quality twice as fast as normal items
+- Bakery items degrade in Quality twice as fast as normal items

 **Bonus points**